-- 3.1 Definitions The College Faculty is composed of individuals, defined as General Faculty by the University Manual (University Manual Section 4.11.10) and the URI AAUP Contract (AAUP Contract Section 1.1), who are assigned to CELS (University Manual Section 4.50.10).
-The College Faculty shall also include all full-time individuals with Cooperative Extension and Clinical appointments (University Manual Sections 4.12.14 and 4.13.10).
-The College Graduate Faculty is composed of individuals assigned to CELS who are appointed by the Graduate Council as Graduate Faculty Members (University Manual Section 4.70.10). - 3.2 On Academic Freedom College Faculty are citizens, members of a learned profession, and officers of the College and the University.
+3.1 Definitions - The College Faculty is comprised of individuals, defined as General Faculty by the University Manual (University Manual Section 4.11.10) and the URI AAUP Contract (AAUP Contract

+Section 1.1), who are assigned to CELS (University Manual Section 4.50.10).
+The College Graduate Faculty is composed of individuals assigned to CELS who are appointed by the Graduate Council as Graduate Faculty Members (University Manual Section 4.70.10).

+- 3.2 On Academic Freedom College Faculty are citizens, members of a learned profession, and officers of the College and the University.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As scholars and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
 Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution (University Manual Section 6.10.10 et seq. and the AAUP 1940 Statement of Principles on Academic Freedom and Tenure, as amended) - 3.3 On Faculty Governance.
 Faculty participation in the governance of CELS is essential to its sound development and to the successful performance of its role in the life of the university and the state.
 The basic functions of scholarship in CELS teaching, research, and extension--are performed by a community of scholars who must exercise sound judgment in the planning and execution of their assigned responsibilities.
 The collective judgment of the scholars who comprise the Faculty is a resource of great value, which properly utilized, will help to guarantee that CELS policy is wisely established and effectively carried out (University Manual Section 4.10.10). - 3.4 Powers and Duties of the College Faculty The College Faculty shall have legislative authority for the academic affairs of the College (University Manual Section 4.32.10).
 Participation in the governance of the College is an expectation of all CELS faculty members, and free speech by faculty members in the governance of the College is considered as protected under the principles of Academic Freedom. - 3.5 Faculty Secretary.
 There shall be a Faculty Secretary elected from the Faculty following the terms and term limits outlined in Sections 9.2 and 9.3 of these Bylaws.
 The responsibilities of the Secretary shall include supervision of elections and polling of the Faculty under Sections 6 and 7 of these Bylaws; assuring that the minutes of the Executive Council and college-wide Faculty and Professional Staff meetings are kept and an archive of agendas and approved minutes of these meetings are maintained on the CELS website.
 The Faculty Secretary shall be assisted in his or her duties by administrative staff.
 (University Manual Section 4.50.10).